Second: Fraction of an ephemeris year

-"Atomic" second
+Atomic definition

 Even the best mechanical, electric motorized and quartz crystal-based clocks develop discrepancies from environmental conditions; far better for timekeeping is the natural and exact "vibration" in an energized atom.
 The frequency of vibration (i.e., radiation) is very specific depending on the type of atom and how it is excited.
 Since 1967, the second has been defined as exactly "the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the caesium-133 atom".
 This length of a second was selected to correspond exactly to the length of the ephemeris second previously defined.
 Atomic clocks use such a frequency to measure seconds by counting cycles per second at that frequency.
 Radiation of this kind is one of the most stable and reproducible phenomena of nature.
 The current generation of atomic clocks is accurate to within one second in a few hundred million years.
 Since 1967, atomic clocks based on atoms other than caesium-133 have been developed with increased precision by a factor of 100.
 Therefore a new definition of the second is planned.

 Atomic clocks now set the length of a second and the time standard for the world.

 Table

 Future redefinition

 In 2022, the best realisation of the second is done with caesium primary standard clocks such as IT-CsF2, NIST-F2, NPL-CsF2, PTB-CSF2, SU–CsFO2 or SYRTE-FO2.
 These clocks work by laser-cooling a cloud of Cs atoms to a microkelvin in a magneto-optic trap.
 These cold atoms are then launched vertically by laser light.
 The atoms then undergo Ramsey excitation in a microwave cavity.
-The fraction of excited atoms are then detected by laser beams.
+The fraction of excited atoms is then detected by laser beams.
 These clocks have 5×10^-16 systematic uncertainty, which is equivalent to 50 picoseconds per day.
 A system of several fountains worldwide contribute to International Atomic Time.
 These caesium clocks also underpin optical frequency measurements.

 Optical clocks are based on forbidden optical transitions in ions or atoms.
 They have frequencies around ×10^15 Hz, with a natural linewidth $\Delta f$ of typically 1 Hz, so the Q-factor is about ×10^15, or even higher.
 They have better stabilities than microwave clocks, which means that they can facilitate evaluation of lower uncertainties.
 They also have better time resolution, which means the clock "ticks" faster.
 Optical clocks use either a single ion, or an optical lattice with ×10^4–×10^6 atoms.